 But this wasn’t just Thompson getting his kicks from lies about a friend.
 Although there was some element of comedy, this was, in his mind, serious writing.
 A close reading of this article and also Thompson’s other work shows that he did not view “A Louisvillian in Voodoo Country” as mere reporting.
 He was limbering up for an attempt at a novel and the clues are there right from the first lines:

 To get to Loiza Aldea, you drive on a sand road between the swamps and the sea, creeping most of the way in second gear.
 The drive takes almost an hour – through miles of coconut palms, around the swamps, along the dunes, and past an occasional wooden shack full of silent staring natives.

-Although this is not particularly special piece of writing, it shows that Thompson was already experimenting with the voice that he would use in The Rum Diary.
+Although this is not a particularly special piece of writing, it shows that Thompson was already experimenting with the voice that he would use in The Rum Diary.
 He often tried out new styles or tweaked interesting phrases in his letters, but even in his articles and short stories, he was constantly innovating.
 When he found something that he liked, he would re-use it in a later, more important piece of work.
 In the book, the drive to the shack is described in very similar words:

 He had given me a map to his beach house, but I was not prepared for the sand road.
 It looked like something hacked out of a Philippine jungle.
 I went the whole way in low gear, the sea on my left, a huge swamp on my right – through miles of coconut palms, past wood shacks full of silent, staring natives.